ramanakshay/canvas-template/README.md

 > "Beauty is as important in computing as it is in painting or architecture." — Donald E. Knuth

-A simple, flexible, and modular template for your deep learning projects using PyTorch and Hydra.
-Inspired by the agent-environment interface, Canvas aims to provide a unified template for all ML projects.
+A simple, flexible, and modular PyTorch template for kickstarting your deep learning projects.
+Inspired by the agent-environment interface, Canvas aims to provide a unified template for all types of ML projects.

 <p align="center">
 <img src="https://raw.githubusercontent.com/ramanakshay/canvas/main/docs/images/architecture.svg"